Will I ever have to visit the campus?

 Will I have an academic advisor?

-Yes, you will be assigned an advisor after you have been admitted as a degree-seeking student.
+Yes, you will be assigned an advisor after you have been admitted to a program.

 What is it like to be a student in an online course?